-Heat 2 tsp (4 tsp) vegetable oil in a large pot over medium-high heat.
-Add diced onion, smashed garlic, and ½ tsp (1 tsp) salt.
+Heat 2 tsp vegetable oil in a large pot over medium-high heat.
+Add diced onion, smashed garlic, and ½ tsp salt.
 Cook until onion is softened and browned in places, 3 to 5 minutes.
 Add tomato paste and oregano and stir to coat the onions.

-Add black beans, kidney beans, blended chiles, ½ cup (1 cup) water, and maple syrup to the onions and garlic.
-Bring chile to a boil, reduce heat to low, and simmer for 15 minutes, stirring occasionally.
+Add blended chiles, black beans, kidney beans, ½ cup water, and maple syrup to the large pot with the onion and garlic.
+Bring to a boil, reduce heat to low, and simmer for 15 minutes, stirring occasionally.

-Stack corn tortillas and quarter to make 16 (32) chips.
-Add to a baking sheet in a single layer and lightly coat pieces with 1 tsp (2 tsp) vegetable oil, using your fingers to disperse, and sprinkle with salt.
-Bake until crispy, 12 to 15 minutes, rotating the baking sheet halfway through.
+Quarter tortillas to make 16 tortilla chips.
+Add to a baking sheet in a single layer and lightly coat pieces with 1 tsp vegetable oil, using your fingers to disperse the oil.
+Sprinkle with salt and bake until crispy, 12 to 15 minutes, rotating the baking sheet halfway through.